 Dr. Khazanchi has published over 100 articles in peer-reviewed journals, books, and conferences.
-Over the last two decades, he has received approximately $10 million in grant funding and donations from private foundations, corporations, federal, and state agencies to support his teaching, research and community engagement activities.
+Over the last two decades, he has received (individually and in collaboration with others) approximately $10 million in grant funding and donations from private foundations, corporations, federal, and state agencies to support his teaching, research and community engagement activities.
 Just recently (2021), as a CoPI with four other Nebraska faculty in Civil Engineering and Computing, he has received two rounds of a DoD US Corp of Engineers grant for nearly $8.2 million each focusing on building analytics and decision making tools to support bridge infrastructure health in the United States.
-Dr. Khazanchi’s research has focused in the following areas: applied ML, perceived fairness of AI/ML systems, IT ethics, virtual project management, virtual teams in crisis settings (including Fast Response Virtual Teams), mhealth interventions, IT project management assurance, B2B assurance services and risk analysis in extended enterprise environments, research methods in IT, and the application of philosophy of science in computing disciplines.
-His research has been published in both practitioner and peer-reviewed journals such as International of IT Project Management (IJITPM), The ISACA Journal, Journal of Information Technology Case and Application Research (JITCAR), Communications of the Association of Information Systems (CAIS), Journal of the Association of Information Systems (JAIS), Electronic Markets, Decision Support Systems, Information Systems Management, Journal of Information Technology Management, ACM’s DATA BASE for Advances in Information Systems, Journal of Computer Information Systems, American Journal of Business, Journal of Gerontological Nursing, and Information Processing and Management.
+Dr. Khazanchi’s research has focused in the following broad areas: applied ML, perceived fairness of AI/ML systems, IT ethics, virtual IT project management, Fast Response Virtual Teams for Crisis Management, mhealth interventions, IT project management assurance, B2B assurance services and risk analysis in extended enterprise environments, mixed research methods, and the application of philosophy of science in computing disciplines.
+His research has been published in both practitioner and peer-reviewed journals such as International Journal of IT Project Management (IJITPM), The ISACA Journal, Journal of Information Technology Case and Application Research (JITCAR), Communications of the Association of Information Systems (CAIS), Journal of the Association of Information Systems (JAIS), Electronic Markets, Decision Support Systems, Information Systems Management, Journal of Information Technology Management, ACM’s DATA BASE for Advances in Information Systems, Journal of Computer Information Systems, American Journal of Business, Journal of Gerontological Nursing, and Information Processing and Management.
 He has also presented his research at a number of national/international/regional peer-reviewed conferences.
 Dr. Khazanchi has given practitioner-oriented talks & conducted workshops for companies and organizations in the USA, India and Norway on a variety of topics including topics such as: “Virtual Teams During Crisis”; Digital Transformation and Supply Chain Disruptions”; “Beyond Innovation: Using Transformative Thinking as a part of our Daily Work”, “Issues in Global Project Management”, “Best Practices in IT Project Management,” “Politics of Project Management”, and “Patterns of Effective Virtual Project Management.”

-Dr. Khazanchi has been engaged in collaborative interactions with the business and nonprofit community through various R&D projects, service to the IT profession and community at the regional, national and international levels.
+Dr. Khazanchi has been engaged in collaborative interactions with the business and nonprofit community through various R&D projects, service to the IT profession, and community service at the regional, national and international levels.
 He was one of the founding board members, served as chairman and currently continues to serve on the board of directors of the nonprofit, Collective for Youth in Omaha.
 Deepak has also served on several community boards including as a Trustee for the Brownell Talbot Preparatory School, member of the Board of Refugee Empowerment Center in Omaha, and Benson Theater.
 He has served as the President/President-elect of the Midwest Association of Information Systems (http://www.mwais.org), AMCIS representative member of the Association of Information Systems Council (http://www.aisnet.org), and the Chair of AMCIS Site Advisory committee.
 Dr. Khazanchi is the founder and first President of the Association for Information Systems (AIS) Special Interest Group for IT Project Management.
-He has served as the conference general chair and/or co-chair of multiple international and regional conferences including hosting the 2005 Americas Conference in Information Systems (AMCIS), 2007 IEEE International Conference on Data Mining (ICDM), 2016 Brain Informatics and Health (BIH 201) conference, 2020 ACM’s Special Interest Group in IT Education (SIGITE) conference, and the Information Systems for CRisis Response and Management Global Conference in Omaha (May 21-24,2023).
+He has served as the conference general chair and/or co-chair of multiple international and regional conferences including hosting the 2023 Information for Crisis Response & Management Global Conference (May 21-24,2023), 2022 MWAIS Conference, 2022 VINC (Vivekananda Institute National Conference), 2020 ACM SIGITE Conference, 2016 Brain Informatics and Health (BIH 201) conference, 2020 ACM’s Special Interest Group in IT Education (SIGITE) conference, 2015 International Conference on Advances in Management and Technology in a Global World (ICAMT-2015), 2005 Americas Conference in Information Systems (AMCIS), 2007 IEEE International Conference on Data Mining (ICDM).
 Deepak has also served as the VP of Programs for the Project Management Institute’s (PMI) Heartland Chapter.